Donaim/miseq-workflow-pres/slides.md

 Need a diagram here.
-The diagram goes from requisition to the two goals.
+The diagram is a graph.
+Three nodes: requisition, and the goals.
 </DRAFT>

 ---